alvaro-o/Customer-churn-prediction/README.md

 ## Methodology
 1. **Exploratory Data Analysis (EDA):** understand data distributions, correlations, and missing values.
 2. **Feature Engineering:** create features like customer tenure, ratios, deltas, rolling averages.
-3. **Model Training:** compare Random Forest and Boosting models.
+3. **Model Training:** progressive approach: Logistic Regression → Random Forest → XGBoost.
-4. **Evaluation:** ROC-AUC, Precision-Recall, F1-score, business metrics.
+4. **Evaluation:** ROC-AUC, Precision-Recall, business metrics.
 5. **Inference:** generate churn predictions on new data.

 ## Results
 - Best model: XGBoost
+- ROC-AUC of 0.72 (44% improvement over baseline), and PR-AUC of 0.18
+- Business KPI optimization: adjusted threshold of the model to maximize ROI
+- Model and insights were presented to the company as part of the course deliverables.

 ## Usage